AdobeDocs/experience-manager-core-components.en/help/using/experience-fragment.md

 ## Design Dialog {#design-dialog}

-The design dialog allows the template author to define the options available to the content author who uses the Accordion Component and the defaults set when placing the Accordion Component.
+The design dialog allows the template author to define the options available to the content author who uses the Experience Fragment Component and the defaults set when placing the Experience Fragment Component.

 ![](assets/screen-shot-2019-08-23-10.48.36.png)

-The Accordion Component supports the AEM [Style System](authoring.md#component-styling).
+The Experience Fragment Component supports the AEM [Style System](authoring.md#component-styling).